datagrains/csv_etl_pipeline/README.md

 	(b) Outputs to be partitioned by year
 	(c) User ID to be hashed
  	(d) PII variables to be dropped
+  	(e) Metrics with charts on data quality generated

 (2) This pipeline assumes that incoming files have a definitive schema (variable names and datatypes)
     that has been confirmed with upstream clients.